-- (6) Analysis Period: The Analysis Period may be set to Today, Today/Yesterday, One Week, Two Weeks, or Four Weeks.
+(6) Analysis Period: The Analysis Period may be set to Today, Today/Yesterday, One Week, Two Weeks, or Four Weeks.
 On a new set of data the default setting is one week.
-The Analysis Period setting changes the time period that is applied for the Statistical Analysis Results (Section 7), the individual Means/On-Off Percentages displayed graphically in Section 9, and all of the Graphs in Section 10. - (7) Statistical Results: Based on the Analysis Period Setting, the statistical results for the time period are summarized in this section.
-This includes the following items: - (a) Number of minutes of data captured in the time period.
+The Analysis Period setting changes the time period that is applied for the Statistical Analysis Results (Section 7), the individual Means/On-Off Percentages displayed graphically in Section 9, and all of the Graphs in Section 10.

+(7) Statistical Results: Based on the Analysis Period Setting, the statistical results for the time period are summarized in this section.
+This includes the following items:

+(a) Number of minutes of data captured in the time period.
 The expected sampling period of the hardware unit is one measurement per minute.
-Not all hardware units "store" at this rate, in particular, when there are WiFi issues which are typically caused by a low WiFi signal strength, - (b) Run Time (in minutes) -- the output is NOT adjusted by the filter time setting, the ON percentage = Run Time/Total Time 100%, - (d) Mean/Average delta T or Heat Rise -- this output is affected by the filter time setting, - (e) Min/Max Delta T or Heat Rise -- from the given data set for the particular analysis period, this the min/max (as applicable) value found when the unit was ON, - (f) ON/OFF Events -- this is the number of times the AC or Furnace turned ON/OFF during the analysis period, - (g) WiFi Signal Strength -- this is the measured and adjusted statistical min WiFi signal strength that is being used by the Hardware unit.
-Transmission of data may be affected when this value is smaller than -80 dBm. - (8) Summary/State Machine: For any given data set -- a set of "rules" are applied which determine the current operating state of the HVAC system under the current analysis method (i.e. AC or Furnace).
+Not all hardware units "store" at this rate, in particular, when there are WiFi issues which are typically caused by a low WiFi signal strength, (b) Run Time (in minutes) -- the output is NOT adjusted by the filter time setting, the

+ON percentage = Run Time/Total Time \ 100%,

+(d) Mean/Average delta T or Heat Rise -- this output is affected by the filter time setting,

+(e) Min/Max Delta T or Heat Rise -- from the given data set for the particular analysis period, this the min/max (as applicable) value found when the unit was ON,

+(f) Average Cycle Time -- this is the average run time of the HVAC unit during the analysis period, (g) dP Filter Quality -- For units equipped w/ the dP monitoring system (MCB404 units) - the metric reports the current quality of the HVAC filter.
+A value of 100 percent = good/no degradation and a value of 0 percent = needs to be replaced immediately.

+(h) WiFi Signal Strength -- this is the measured and adjusted statistical min WiFi signal strength that is being used by the Hardware unit.
+Transmission of data may be affected when this value is smaller than -85 dBm.

+(8) Summary/State Machine: For any given data set -- a set of "rules" are applied which determine the current operating state of the HVAC system under the current analysis method (i.e. AC or Furnace).
 The overall RESULTS is shown graphically in the SUMMARY block.